nahuel-acosta-dev/cs50-python-javascript/readme.md

 ### Models in the app

-There are 5 models for the web application's database.
+The application has 5 models that are migrated to MySql, these are the models:.

 1. `User` - User model with all the functions brought in abstractUser plus some others necessary for the web application
 2. `Coins` - It manages both the amount of coins of the user and the cost of inviting said user to play (to be implemented in later versions)